 Call, email, chat, or text a librarian for help!
 Click HERE for more info.

-Multimedia materials can be assigned to students for a flipped classroom environment, shown as a part of face-to-face instruction, be assigned for homework, or added to online classes.
+Multimedia materials can be assigned to students for a flipped classroom environment, shown as a part of face-to-face instruction, assigned for homework, or added to online classes.
 The ILCM also includes discussion notes for each section that outline learning objectives, related ACRL standards, section multimedia, discussion topics, activities, and suggested readings.

 To learn more, visit https://libguides.marshall.edu/ilcm-faculty using the password MUfaculty when prompted.
-To request access to view the materials and/or to embed them in a course, complete the form that is in the middle of that page.
+To request access to view the materials and/or to embed them in a course, complete the form in the middle of that page.